Free-by-cyclic groups are conjugacy separable: Piecewise trivial suspensions

 \subsection{Some background results}

-Recall that a free-by-cyclic group with unipotent and linearly growing monodromy admits a standard splitting as in \cref{thm:unipotent-linear-splitting}.
+Recall that a \{finitely generated free\}-by-cyclic group with unipotent and linearly growing monodromy admits a standard splitting as in \cref{thm:unipotent-linear-splitting}.
 Following the terminology established in \cite{dahmani_unipotent_2024}, we will call such a splitting a \emph{piecewise trivial suspension with free local fibres}, sometimes omitting reference to the local fibres if it is clear from the context.

 A piecewise trivial suspension $\calk$ is said to be \emph{clean} if whenever $w$ is a white vertex of the underlying graph we have $\calk_w \cong F_w\oplus\langle t_w \rangle$ and if $H \leq \calk_w$ is the image of any edge group in $\calk_w$, then $H=\langle c_H,t_w \rangle$ where $c_H$ is a primitive element of $F_w$.
 We say that a finite index subgroup $K\leq \pi_1(\calg,v)$ is a \emph{clean cover} if the induced splitting $\calk$ of $K$ is clean and furthermore if there is a power $k$ such that every black vertex group in $\calk$ is conjugate to a \emph{$k$-congruence subgroup}, i.e. the subgroup $k\ZZ\oplus k\ZZ\leq \ZZ^2$ of a black vertex group of $\calg$.